SceneGate/Lemon/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: ''
+title: ""
-labels: ''
+labels: ""
-assignees: ''
+assignees: ""
 ---

-**Is the feature request related to a problem?**
-Description of what the problem is.
-Ex. converting this format fails because of...

-**Describe the solution you'd like**
+## Goal

+TODO: describe with user stories or a short text the goal of the feature.

+## Description

+TODO: describe the motivation behind of the idea and what it should do.

+## Proposed solution

+TODO: add any ideas for the implementation or how it should look like.

+## Acceptance criteria

-Description of what should happen and/or the implementation proposal.
+TODO: list of expectations it should pass to close the request.

-**Describe alternatives you've considered** Description of any alternative solutions or features you've considered.

-**Additional context**
-Add any other context or screenshots about the feature request here.